backstage/backstage/.changeset/olive-lamps-deny.md

 '@backstage/plugin-kubernetes': patch
 ---

-Enhanced deployment accordian to disply the name of namespace.
+Enhanced deployment accordion to display the namespace of the deployment.